ryman1/keeweb-wiki/FAQ.md

 ### Sync
 Q: What is offline?
 A: A web page cannot open files from your filesystem, so they are cached.
-When you open an offline file, a cached state will be used.
+When you open an offline file, its cached state will be used.

 Q: What will happen if I change a file saved to cloud on another computer?
 A: Changes will be loaded and merged by all peers once you save them or auto-save happens.